eth-cscs/pytorch-training/slides/src/3.1-more_on_training/section-slides.md

 ---

-# Transfer Learning and Fine Tuning: Motivation
+# Transfer Learning and Fine-Tuning: Motivation

 * Training a deep learning model can be very expensive
 * Many tasks are closely related
 * Some data sets are too small to train a performant deep learning model
 * Random initialization is far from optimal

-Transfer learning and fine tuning aim at re-using pre-trained models and fine tune them for the specific task at hand.
+Transfer learning and fine-tuning aim at re-using pre-trained models and fine tune them for the specific task at hand.

 ---

-# Transfer Learning and Fine Tuning: CNN example
+# Transfer Learning and Fine-Tuning: CNN example

 CNNs for classification have two conceptual building blocks: